-The firm of Harnrnett & Edison, Inc., Consulting Engineers, has been retained on behalf of AT&T Wireless, a wireless telecommunications carrier, to evaluate the base station (Site No. 960008051A) proposed to be located at Highway 1 and Laguna Road in Santa Cruz, California, for compliance with appropriate guidelines limiting human exposure to radio frequency ("RF") electromagnetic fields.
+The firm of Hammett & Edison, Inc., Consulting Engineers, has been retained by AT&T Wireless, a telecommunications carrier, to evaluate a proposed new base station (Site No. 960008056B) to be located near 650 Highway 1 in Santa Cruz, California, for compliance with appropriate guidelines limiting human exposure to radio frequency electromagnetic fields.